 John Lautner designed some of the most remarkable modernist structures in Los Angeles, including a house for his family that’s now up for grabs in Silver Lake.

-Built in 1939, the airy 1,244-square-foot, two-bedroom home sits on one of the best streets in Silver Lake’s Moreno Highlands.
-After seeing the residence, architecture critic Henry Russell Hitchcock hailed the residence as the “best house by an architect under 30 in the U.S.” and Business Insider says, “Hitchcock remarked, ‘Lautner’s work could stand comparison with that of his master.’”
+Constructed in 1939, the airy 1,244-square-foot, two-bedroom home sits on one of the best streets in Silver Lake’s Moreno Highlands.
+After seeing the residence, architecture critic Henry Russell Hitchcock hailed the residence as the “best house by an architect under 30 in the U.S.,” and Business Insider says, “Hitchcock remarked, ‘Lautner’s work could stand comparison with that of his master.’”

 Trained by the father of American modernist architecture, Frank Lloyd Wright, Lautner embraced Organic Architecture, often blurring the boundaries between indoor and outdoor spaces and seemingly defying gravity with ingenious engineering to create Chemosphere, the Wolff Residence, and Silvertop.

-Lautner originally wrapped his home in yellow stucco and natural redwood with the bedrooms accessed from a balcony which has since been enclosed.
-Inside, his signature geometric forms include a sloped ceiling over the two-level living space (doubling as natural ventilation for warm air to rise and exit above the kitchen), built-in sofa and shelves, and an impressive brick fireplace in the living room.
+Lautner initially wrapped his home in yellow stucco and natural redwood, with the bedrooms accessed from a balcony, which has since been enclosed.
+Inside, his signature geometric forms include a sloped ceiling over the two-level living space (doubling as natural ventilation for warm air to rise and exit above the kitchen), a built-in sofa and shelves, and an impressive brick fireplace in the living room.
 Large windows and expanses of glass line the living room and hallways, bringing in lots of lush and leafy views of the surrounding hills.